bdjones13/flagser-laplacian/README.md

 This will produce an executable ```flagser-laplacian```.
 If you want to use flagser-laplacian from a different directory, you may want to add the directory containing the ```flagser-laplacian``` executable file to your path.

+**Note**: You may need to modify lines 69 and 75 the CMakeLists.txt to point to your machine's installation of the PersistentLaplacians package.

 ### Running

 To call flagser-laplacian you run